securezeron/ascend/README.md

 ]
 ```

-This structured output can be easily integrated into dashboards, pipelines, or reporting tools.
+You can then ingest this JSON output into dashboards, pipelines, or security tools.

 ## Contributing